JYU-IBA/potku/README.md

 Potku can be packaged into a standalone executable using [PyInstaller](https://www.pyinstaller.org/).
 Make sure you have compiled potku with `build` successfully and added the needed data files and awk before the packaging.
-For quick deployment, run these commands:
+For quick deployment, run these commands in the root directory:
 ````
 $ pipenv install (if the virtual environment has not already been created)
 $ pipenv shell